MateuszMachowina/python-apps/README.md

     pip install -r requirements.txt
     ```

-3. Create a `.env` file in the project root and add your API key, for example [World of Tanks API key](https://developers.wargaming.net/) like this:
+3. Create a `.env` file in the project root and add your API key, for example [World of Tanks API key](https://developers.wargaming.net/):

     ```env
     API_KEY=your_api_key_here